mgsloan/toy-sources/README.md

 toy-sources
 ===========

-This package contains a `sources.txt` file in the format expected by [cabal-meta](https://github.com/yesodweb/cabal-meta).
+This repository contains a `sources.txt` file in the format expected by [cabal-meta](https://github.com/yesodweb/cabal-meta).
 This allows you to build and develop the most recent HEAD versions of the toy packages.